 Caxton Legal Centre—Employment law advice service can give advice about unfair, unlawful and constructive dismissal, workplace bullying and discrimination matters.
 Contact them to find out if they can help.

-LawRight Self Representation Service (Federal) gives legal advice and help to people involved in civil proceedings in the Federal Circuit Court or Federal Court for matters involving employment.
+LawRight Self Representation Service (Federal) gives legal advice and help to people involved in civil proceedings in the Federal Circuit and Family Court of Australia or Federal Court for matters involving employment.
 They may help with drafting documents and correspondence relating to your legal matter.
 They don’t provide representation.

 LGBTI Legal Service gives free legal advice and information to LGBTI clients, including legal advice relating to employment.

 Queensland Law Society can refer you to a private lawyer who can give advice to employees, employers and contractors on employment and industrial relations law, and may be able to represent you.

 The following organisations may be able to help.
 They don’t give legal advice.

 Commonwealth Fair Work Ombudsman gives information about workplace laws, rights and obligations, and investigates complaints and suspected breaches of workplace laws, awards and agreements.
 They can help if you have been working under a sham contract preventing you from being paid.